 If these are iPads, attach the inventory list to a Help Desk ticket requesting the creation of Apple IDs for the devices and adding them to the MDM.

 To submit donated computer(s) for a "B" Resolution, the school or office must fill out the Request for Authorization to Accept/Gift form and send it to the Purchasing Office.
-Once approved by the Board of Education, you can then submit a service request or call the IT Help Desk at 241-6476 to have the equipment picked up and processed at the TRC.
+Once approved by the Board of Education, you can then submit a service request or call the DoT Help Desk at 241-6476 to have the equipment picked up and processed at the RPC.

 Related Board Policy and Administrative Regulations: